jakartaee/specifications/faces/4.1/_index.md

 * Make SelectItem#value generic Component: Components/Renderers

 ### Removals, deprecations or backwards incompatible changes
-* Remove class scanning and rely on CDI only
 * Remove unused PreDestroyCustomScopeEvent and PostConstructCustomScopeEvent
 * Remove unused composite:extension
 * Remove references to the SecurityManager